srmagura/iti-react/Readme.md

 # Building this Documentation

 Run `yarn typedoc` in the root of the repository.
 The `--watch` option is not supported.
+You must have a git remote named `github` pointing to https://github.com/srmagura/iti-react.git.
+It's assumed `origin` points to the ITI Bitbucket.